-In spite of books are considered old fashion these days, we truly believe there are a couple of books that must read for every investor.
+In spite of books are considered old fashion these days, we truly believe there are a couple of books that must-read for every investor.

-Along the years, I’d good experience with a variety of books that deal with finance.
+Over the years, I’d good experience with a variety of books that deal with finance.

 I’ve tried to collect the best investment books in the article below – but feel free to add yours in the comments section.